StiphyJay/MQuant/README.md

 ## ToDo List
 - [ ] support more MLLMs
-- [ ] release the quantization code for Qwen-VL2
+- [x] release the quantization code for Qwen2-VL
 - [x] release the quantization code for Intern-VL2, MiniCPM-V
 - [x] release the quantization code for Qwen-VL
 - [x] release the core code after the paper is accepted